 I have a question for you.
 Tell me about your organization.
 What does it do?

-Go ahead, give me your nonprofit elevator pitch in the comments (below.)
+Go ahead, give me your elevator pitch in the comments (below.)
 Give some feedback to others who have already commented.

 Let’s start a really great conversation so we can all help each other get better at this and grow our nonprofits.